MVOSlab-sdstate/soybean-SDS-leaf-classifier/README.md

 This web app allows growers and researchers to:

-- **Upload calibrated hyperspectral leaf images** (.hdr and .iso pairs)
+- **Upload calibrated hyperspectral leaf images** (.mat)
-- Visualize the hyperspectral cube
+- Visualize Pseudo RGB image of leaf samples
 - Generate **spectral signatures** of the central pixel
-- Classify leaf severity levels into 5 SDS stages (L1–L5)
+- Classify leaf into SDS infected or healthy (not-infected)
 - Receive predictions using trained CNN + ML classifiers

-The app uses a trained **CNN-based feature extractor** and multiple classical classifiers (like Random Forest, SVM) to predict disease severity from early-stage hyperspectral cubes.
+The app uses a trained **CNN-based feature extractor** and trained Random Forest ML classical classifier from early-stage hyperspectral cubes.

 ---